Andre-Codes/openai-services/README.md

-# ChatEngine
+# GPT Utils & ChatEngine

 ## Introduction
-`ChatEngine` is a Python class designed for interacting with GPT models via the OpenAI API.
+The `ChatEngine` class, as part of GPT Utils, is designed for interacting with GPT models via the OpenAI API.
 It provides an easy-to-use interface for generating responses from text, image, and vision models, offering a flexible and powerful tool for various AI-driven applications.

 ## Features
 - Supports various GPT models including the latest GPT-4 models.